bede/vespasian/README.md

 # Vespasian

-Vespasian performs genome scale detection of site and branch-site signatures of positive selection by orchestrating the execution and parsing of evolutionary hypothesis tests with PAML.
-Given a collection of alignments of protein-coding orthologous gene families and labelled trees, Vespasian infers gene trees from a species tree and evaluates site and lineage-specific models of evolution using PAML.
+Vespasian performs genome scale detection of site and branch-site signatures of positive selection by orchestrating evolutionary hypothesis tests with PAML.
+Given a collection of alignments of protein-coding orthologous gene families and labelled trees, Vespasian infers gene trees from a species tree and evaluates site and lineage-specific models of evolution.
 Model testing is CPU-intensive but embarrassingly parallel, and can be executed on one or many machines with [snakemake](https://github.com/snakemake/snakemake).
 Vespasian is the pure Python successor to [VESPA](https://peerj.com/articles/cs-118/) by Webb et al. (2017).